eldorabdukhamidov/CNN-for-a-Dog-Identification-App/README.md

 - Detect Dogs
 - Create a CNN to Classify Dog Breeds (from Scratch)
 - Create a CNN to Classify Dog Breeds (using Transfer Learning)
-- Write your Algorithm
+- Write the Algorithm
-- Test Your Algorithm
+- Test the Algorithm

 ## Download Datasets
 Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in this project's home directory, at the location ```/dog_images```.